The majority of interviews and assessments will take place online.

 About interviews and selection centres

-Some interviews will be arranged locally by HEE local offices and deaneries.
-However, many specialties now arrange national centres or clustered interviews where applicants will be considered for appointment across a number of regions.
+Some interviews will be arranged locally by NHS England local offices and deaneries.
+However, many specialties now arrange national centres or clustered interviews where you will be considered for appointment across a number of regions.

-Most specialties recruit by means of a national process handled by a lead HEE local office or deanery on behalf of all appointing regions and these processes may vary in arrangements.
+Most specialties recruit by means of a national process handled by a lead NHS England local office or deanery on behalf of all appointing regions and these processes may vary in arrangements.

 You should be given at least 5 working days’ notice of any interview.
 However, notice may be less if late interview slots arise due to other applicants withdrawing from the process.
 You'll be informed of the reason for the late notice if this occurs.

-Assessment centre or interview dates will be published by recruitment offices well in advance and applicants should consider these when applying for posts.
+Assessment centre or interview dates will be published by recruitment offices well in advance and you should consider these when applying for posts.

-Applicants who accept another offer after booking an interview should ensure they inform the appropriate recruitment office as soon as possible so they can be withdrawn from the interview.
+If you accept another offer after booking an interview, you should ensure you inform the appropriate recruitment office as soon as possible so that you can be withdrawn from the interview.

 The entire duration of the assessment process will vary depending on the specialty.
 The main aim of the interview is:

-• to ensure applicants meet the requirements of the person specification
+• to ensure you meet the requirements of the person specification

 • that the best applicants are selected

-Interviewers may have access to anonymised application forms of applicants but will not have access to the equal opportunities or personal data.
+Interviewers may have access to your anonymised application form, but will not have access to the equal opportunities or personal data.

 Scores